Homebrew/homebrew-command-not-found/README.md

 # brew-command-not-found

-This project try to reproduce Ubuntu’s `command-not-found` for homebrew users on OSX.
+This project try to reproduce Ubuntu’s `command-not-found` for Homebrew users on OSX.

-On a Ubuntu, when you try to use a command that doesn’t exist locally but is available through a package, Bash will suggest you a command to install this package.
-Using this script, you can replicate this behavior on OSX:
+On Ubuntu, when you try to use a command that doesn’t exist locally but is available through a package, Bash will suggest you a command to install it.
+Using this script, you can replicate this feature on OSX:

 ```
 # on Ubuntu